saileshp56/saileshp56/README.md

+Thanks for taking the time to look at my page!

 ### What I'm working on 👨‍💻
 - [ ] Algorithmic Trading with Python
 - [ ] Blockchain Development and Research